VintanaEnf/Minesweeper-Project/README.md

 ## Description
 The project is a recreation of the classic Minesweeper 💣 game using Java Swing with customizable board sizes.

- This is a solo mini project done during free times for fun.
 ## Technical Details
 - Written using **IntelliJ Idea 2023.2 (Community Edition)**.
 - Java version used is **OpenJDK version 19.0.2**.